MADS-NET/python_plugin/README.md

 The python script **must implement** the function `deal_with_data()`, which is called by the plugin for each payload.
 The function must return nothing and can access the dictionary `data` and the string `topic`.

+## Python virtual environment

+If you need to use third party Python libraries installed with pip in a virtual environment, you can pass the path to the `venv` folder as the `venv` setting in the INI file.
+The plugin will activate the virtual environment before running the Python script, so that you can use the libraries installed in the virtual environment with the usual `import` statement.

+The test executables automatically detect the `venv` path from the `VIRTUAL_ENV` envoronment variable and set the `venv` setting accordingly.
+In turn , `VIRTUAL_ENV` is usually set by executing the `activate` script in the virtual environment folder.

 ---